isabellayuxinliu/STAT-440-Goat-Diamonds/README.md

-# yuxinliu
-For STAT 184
+# Projects have been done